Last Updated on October 17, 2020

 Just because there isn’t a federal trademark on a name doesn’t mean the name you want is available.
 That’s because there is a trademark known as a common law trademark.
 A common law trademark isn’t filed anywhere but provides someone who uses that name in commerce some limited rights in their geographical area to use the name.
 It can be hard to define how far geographically these rights extend as each industry is different.
 Still, at a basic level, someone can’t open a business and name it the same or similar name as a competing business in town.
 If you think the name could potentially create confusion with customers, it is usually best to just find another one to use to avoid potential legal issues down the road.

-To do a local search, open up the phone book (if you still have one), and do a Google search to see if there are any local competitors with a similar business name to the one you want to use.
+To do a local competitor analysis, open up the phone book (if you still have one), and do a Google search to see if there are any local competitors with a similar business name to the one you want to use.

 Cross off any similar names from your list and take the rest and let’s keep checking.

 If you plan to register your personal trainer business as a corporation or LLC, you must register with a unique business name.
 Each state requires every corporation or LLC to register a unique name for their entity.
 This doesn’t necessarily protect your name from anyone else using it, but nobody can register a corporation or LLC under the same name in your state.

 If you find the name is in use, cross it off your list and move on.